rpm-software-management/dnf/doc/conf_ref.rst

     These packages are never removed by ``dnf autoremove`` even if they were installed as dependencies (see
     :ref:`clean_requirements_on_remove <clean_requirements_on_remove-label>`
     for auto removal details).
+The number of kept package versions is regulated by :ref:`installonly_limit <installonly-limit-label>`.

 .. _installonly-limit-label:

 ``installonly_limit``
     integer

-    Number of installonly packages allowed to be installed concurrently.
+    Number of :ref:`installonly packages <installonlypkgs-label>` allowed to be installed concurrently.
 Defaults to 3.

 .. _keepcache-label: